StylizedAce/remote-docker-setup/README.md

 Line 29: provider is digitalocean
 Line 31: should be your own email, personal email is fine
 Line 32: I already set for you, leave that as is, but it loads your certificates
-Line 35: should be your DigitalOcean Auth token, which you can generate on the side
+Line 35: should be your DigitalOcean Auth token, which you can generate on digitalOcean website.
  - digitalOcean > API > Generate Token > YES TO READ AND YES TO WRITE > GENERATE.)

 Line 53: should be an "endpoint of your choice, i chose Host('traefik.stylizedace.dk')